 Most conversations about loyalty program cost start with the wrong number.
 A marketing director asks for a platform quote, gets a monthly SaaS fee back, and presents that figure to the finance team as the budget.
 Six months later, the actual cost is two or three times what was approved, and the explanation is never simple.

-Ireland's loyalty market reached an estimated $199.5 million in 2025 and is forecast to reach $355 million by 2030, according to the Ireland Loyalty Business Report 2026 published by ResearchAndMarkets.com.
+Ireland's loyalty market reached an estimated $199.5 million (€183.5 million) in 2025 and is forecast to reach $355 million (€326.6 million) by 2030, according to the Ireland Loyalty Business Report 2026 published by ResearchAndMarkets.com.
 More brands are investing, which makes budgeting accuracy more important.
 The programs that build durable commercial cases are the ones that account for all four costs before the first member signs up.

-Before any platform demo or agency brief, every brand manager planning a loyalty program needs to account for four cost categories: platform, rewards, fulfillment, and management.
+Before any platform demo or agency brief, every brand manager planning a loyalty program needs to account for four cost categories: platform, rewards, fulfilment, and management.
 These four buckets are not optional extras.
 They are present in every loyalty program that has ever run at scale.
 Miss any one of them and the variance will appear at the worst possible moment, usually mid-campaign or at the first quarterly finance review.

 The relative weight of each bucket shifts depending on program size, the mechanic you choose, and whether you manage the program in-house or with a partner.
 The rest of this guide breaks each one down with the cost ranges Irish brands are dealing with in 2026, starting with the one that receives the most attention and is most commonly misunderstood.

 The platform is the technology infrastructure that runs your loyalty program.
-It handles member registration, earn and redemption logic, data storage, reward catalog management, and member communications.
+It handles member registration, earn and redemption logic, data storage, reward catalogue management, and member communications.
 The monthly licensing fee is a real cost, but it is rarely close to the total platform cost.

-Mid-range SaaS loyalty platforms are priced broadly between $200 and $3,000 per month for solutions with the features and integration depth that most Irish mid-market and enterprise programs need.
-Entry-level tools for smaller programs start lower, around $25 to $500 per month, though they tend to lack the fraud detection, personalization, and API flexibility that programs with meaningful member volumes require.
-Enterprise platforms with full customization carry custom pricing beyond the standard SaaS range.
+Mid-range SaaS loyalty platforms are priced broadly between €200 and €3,000 per month for solutions with the features and integration depth that most Irish mid-market and enterprise programs need.
+Entry-level tools for smaller programs start lower, around €25 to €500 per month, though they tend to lack the fraud detection, personalisation, and API flexibility that programs with meaningful member volumes require.
+Enterprise platforms with full customisation carry custom pricing beyond the standard SaaS range.

 Integration work is where platform cost frequently escalates beyond what brands anticipate.
-Connecting a loyalty platform to an existing CRM, POS system, billing platform, or mobile app adds between $3,000 and $15,000 per system, depending on how standard your current architecture is.
+Connecting a loyalty platform to an existing CRM, POS system, billing platform, or mobile app adds between €3,000 and €15,000 per system, depending on how standard your current architecture is.
 A brand with a modern, API-first stack will integrate faster and cheaper than one running legacy systems with non-standard APIs.
-A typical mid-market program connecting to two or three existing systems can expect integration costs of $10,000 to $30,000 before the first member earns a point.
+A typical mid-market program connecting to two or three existing systems can expect integration costs of €10,000 to €30,000 before the first member earns a point.

-White-label setup, where the platform is skinned and branded to match your identity, adds $5,000 to $50,000 on top of licensing.
-Fully custom-built platforms cost $10,000 to $200,000 or more, with enterprise-grade custom builds substantially higher.
+White-label setup, where the platform is skinned and branded to match your identity, adds €5,000 to €50,000 on top of licensing.
+Fully custom-built platforms cost €10,000 to €200,000 or more, with enterprise-grade custom builds substantially higher.
 Published analysis across multiple loyalty industry sources in 2025 and 2026 consistently finds that platform licensing accounts for only 20 to 30 percent of the true three-year total cost of ownership for a loyalty program.
 That figure is important enough to put in front of your CFO before you brief a single vendor.

 Reward cost is the most variable line item in any loyalty program and, at scale, typically the largest single expense.
 Every point a member earns creates a future financial obligation that realises when they redeem.
 Getting the math right before you set your earn rate is one of the most consequential decisions in program design, and it is the one most often left to assumptions rather than calculation.

-The basic approach to reward cost modeling works as follows.
+The basic approach to reward cost modelling works as follows.
 Multiply your projected total transactions by the points earned per transaction to get total points issued.
 Apply your expected redemption rate (industry norms range from 15 to 40 percent, depending on program type and sector) to get total redeemed points.
 Multiply redeemed points by the cost per point, which reflects the face value of rewards your program delivers at that point value.
+Tesco Clubcard in Ireland is a useful real-world anchor here: it operates at 1 point per €1 spent, effectively a 1% earn rate, which sits at the conservative end of the retail benchmark below.
 For retail programs, industry benchmarks suggest budgeting 1 to 3 percent of annual member spend for total reward cost, with some categories running up to 5 percent.

 Breakage (the portion of earned points that members never redeem) reduces actual reward liability.
 In retail loyalty programs, breakage rates typically run at 20 to 30 percent, meaning a meaningful share of issued points will expire or go unclaimed.
 This is not a free pass to over-issue.
 High breakage tends to signal poor earn-and-redemption design rather than a financial windfall, and holding points records beyond their stated expiry creates a data retention compliance concern that a DPC audit will surface.

-Physical fulfillment adds warehousing, pick-and-pack, and delivery costs on top of the reward face value.
+Physical fulfilment adds warehousing, pick-and-pack, and delivery costs on top of the reward face value.
 Programs offering merchandise rewards, physical prize collections, or branded gift items need to budget these operational layers separately from the reward cost itself.
 In an Irish context, delivery lead times and logistics costs differ from UK-equivalent programs, and any reward sourced outside Ireland carries customs and import considerations that increased in complexity post-Brexit.

 Running a loyalty program requires ongoing attention that continues well beyond the launch month.
-Member communications, offer and campaign design, reward catalog management, fraud monitoring, data analysis, customer service for redemption queries, and regular performance reviews all consume time and resource.
+Member communications, offer and campaign design, reward catalogue management, fraud monitoring, data analysis, customer service for redemption queries, and regular performance reviews all consume time and resource.
 The question is whose time, and at what cost.

-A brand managing a meaningful loyalty program entirely in-house may spend $500,000 or more annually once headcount, tooling, and internal time are properly accounted for, according to published analysis of loyalty program management economics.
+A brand managing a meaningful loyalty program entirely in-house may spend €500,000 or more annually once headcount, tooling, and internal time are properly accounted for, according to published analysis of loyalty program management economics.
 Research on outsourced program management consistently suggests that working with a specialist partner reduces operational costs by around 30 percent compared to building the equivalent capability in-house, primarily because the specialist brings established processes, platform integrations, and experience that take years to develop internally.

 For Irish brands at mid-market scale, the question is not usually whether to build a full in-house loyalty team but whether to run management alongside existing marketing resource or engage a specialist.
 The decision turns on how central the program is to retention strategy and how much platform knowledge it requires.

-Getting a realistic management cost into your financial model before you select a platform or scope a reward catalog is the key discipline.
+Getting a realistic management cost into your financial model before you select a platform or scope a reward catalogue is the key discipline.
 Brands that discover this cost in month three, already committed to a technology and a reward range, consistently make worse decisions across all four buckets.

 The choice between building a custom platform, licensing a SaaS tool, or working with a full-service agency partner reshapes the cost structure across a three-year period more than any other single decision.

 Building in-house carries the highest year-one cost.
-Enterprise-grade custom platform development typically requires $400,000 to $600,000 in the first year, covering development, integrations, quality assurance, hosting, and launch.
+Enterprise-grade custom platform development typically requires €400,000 to €600,000 in the first year, covering development, integrations, quality assurance, hosting, and launch.
 Maintenance and feature development extend those costs into subsequent years.
-The case for building in-house is usually limited to brands for which loyalty is a core strategic differentiator, with strong internal engineering and a very large member base to amortize cost against.
+The case for building in-house is usually limited to brands for which loyalty is a core strategic differentiator, with strong internal engineering and a very large member base to amortise cost against.

 Buying a SaaS platform reduces the upfront investment and shifts costs toward recurring licensing fees.
-A mid-market SaaS platform might run $1,200 to $3,000 per month, with year-one setup and integration adding $10,000 to $40,000 on top.
+A mid-market SaaS platform might run €1,200 to €3,000 per month, with year-one setup and integration adding €10,000 to €40,000 on top.
 Time to market is faster and platform updates are typically included in the subscription.
-The constraint is the standard feature set: customization beyond the platform's designed parameters usually requires additional development cost.
+The constraint is the standard feature set: customisation beyond the platform's designed parameters usually requires additional development cost.

 Loyalty program budgets overrun in predictable ways.
 Understanding the patterns is the most reliable protection against them.